-- 1. Attendance and Participation - Please make every effort to be seated and prepared for class by 11:15 PM.
+1. Attendance and Participation

+- ➤ Please make every effort to be seated and prepared for class by 2:30 PM.
 Attendance will be taken at the beginning of most, if not all, classes.
-Students are expected to attend each class session with an engaged frame of mind.
-Students should be prepared to contribute thoughtful conversation to the topics under discussion.
+Students are expected to attend each class session with an engaged frame of mind. - > Students are expected to have textbooks with them during each class session.
+We will be considering excerpts from the readings in most classes. - > Students should be prepared to contribute thoughtful conversation to the topics under discussion.
 Absence from class may result in a deduction of 1 mark.
 Class participation is assessed on the balance.
-Students whose attendance is perfect but who are otherwise unconversant with class material and discussion should anticipate a C+ (10.5/15) for this portion of their grade. - Students may enhance their participation grade by contributing commentary and analysis to online discussion forums found on Moodle. - Students physically in class but otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
+Students whose attendance is perfect but who are otherwise unconversant with class material and discussion should anticipate a C+ (10.5/15) for this portion of their grade. - > Students may enhance their participation grade by contributing commentary and analysis to online discussion forums found on Moodle. - Students physically in class but otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
 This can negatively affect participation evaluation as well.
-Students who regularly arrive late, leave in the middle, or depart early may be marked as absent. - Students who miss twelve classes automatically receive a failing grade for the course. - 2.
-First writing assignment - Due Friday, October 13th @ 11:15 PM - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+Students who regularly arrive late, leave in the middle, or depart early may be marked as absent. - > Students who miss twelve classes automatically receive a failing grade for the course.

+2. First writing assignment

+- Due Thursday, Feb 15 @ 2:30 PM - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
 Papers may be submitted by the Instructor to "Turnitin" for originality assessment.
-Personal privacy is protected. - Students must submit a paper to be eligible to write the Final Exam. - 3.
-Second writing assignment - Due: Monday, December 11th @ 4:00 PM - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+Personal privacy is protected. - Students must submit a paper to be eligible to write the Final Exam.

+3. Second writing assignment

+- Due: Wednesday, April 11 @ 4:00 PM - ➤ A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
 Papers may be submitted by the instructor to "Turnitin" for originality assessment.
-Personal privacy is protected. - Students who have not submitted research papers prior to the Final Exam will not be permitted to write the Final Exam. - 4.
-Final Exam - Date: Saturday, December 16th @ 1:00 PM in 2133. - Students must pass the Final Exam to ensure a passing grade in the course.
-A student who performs well during the term but fails the Final Exam may fail the course.
+Personal privacy is protected. - > Students who have not submitted research papers prior to the Final Exam will not be permitted to write the Final Exam.